mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 You can read more about extending Redux functionality [here](https://redux.js.org/recipes/configuring-your-store#extending-redux-functionality).

-#### Ccompose method
+#### Compose method

 The `compose` method is a utility function often seen in functional programming.
 As stated [here](https://redux.js.org/api/compose):

 > You might want to use it to apply several [store enhancers](https://redux.js.org/understanding/thinking-in-redux/glossary#store-enhancer) in a row.

 #### ApplyMiddleware method